-- A (finite or infinite) path through an MDP - is a sequence (s0...s_n) of (connected) states - represents an execution of the system - resolves both the probabilistic and nondeterministic choices
+- A (finite or infinite) path through an MDP - is a sequence (s0...sn) of (connected) states - represents an execution of the system - resolves both the probabilistic and nondeterministic choices

-- A strategy σ (aka. "adversary" or "policy") of an MDP - is a resolution of nondeterminism only - is (formally) a mapping from finite paths to distributions - induces a fully probabilistic model - i.e. an (infinite-state) Markov chain over finite paths - on which we can define a probability space over infinite paths
+- A strategy $\sigma$ (aka. "adversary" or "policy") of an MDP - is a resolution of nondeterminism only - is (formally) a mapping from finite paths to distributions on action-distribution pairs - induces a fully probabilistic model - i.e. an (infinite-state) Markov chain over finite paths - on which we can define a probability space over infinite paths